Why Manchester is the best UK city for live music

 Chat

 But what makes Manchester so special?
-Perhaps it’s our ability to attract the big stars.
-The city is well placed on the national tour circuit with large stadiums like the Manchester Arena and the O2 Apollo as well as venues like the Emirates Old Trafford and the Etihad attracting the biggest names, which this year have included The Stone Roses, Mariah Carey and Rihanna.
+Maybe it’s our ability to attract the big stars.
+The city is well placed on the national tour circuit with large stadiums like the AO Arena, Co-Op Live, Factory International and the O2 Apollo as well as venues like the Emirates Old Trafford and the Etihad attracting the biggest names from around the globe.
+We’ve even got Wythenshawe Park, Heaton Park and Castlefield Bowl for when the weather (occasionally) decides to play ball.
+And even if it doesn’t we’re going to have a great time anyway.

-“While we’ve got established large scale venues from the Bridgewater Hall to the Apollo it’s the small pop up venues/arts spaces and start-up ventures like Antwerp Mansion, Islington Mill and the Wonder Inn that really give the city its range and depth musically.
+“While we’ve got established large scale venues from the Bridgewater Hall to the Apollo it’s the small pop up venues/arts spaces and start-up ventures like Islington Mill and the White Hotel that really give the city its range and depth musically.
 I think part of it is the combination of a rich cultural landscape across a comparatively small city centre.”

 Beyonce at Emirates Old Trafford 2016